Skip to navigation Skip to content

 Transfers to/from Agreement

-Transfer to Agreement + Read more ...
+Transfers to the Swiss Agreement + Read more ...

 Note:

-• this does not apply to Carer Payment (CP).
+• This does not apply to Carer Payment (CP)

-Transfer to autonomous + Read more ...
+Transfers to autonomous + Read more ...

-A person who has sufficient Australian qualifying residence (or an exemption) can only transfer from the Agreement to autonomous if they are an Australian resident and in Australia.
+A person who has sufficient Australian qualifying residence (or an exemption) can transfer from the Agreement to autonomous only if they are an Australian resident and in Australia.

 On return to Australia, system processing will automatically transfer to from the Agreement to autonomous if the person is an Australian resident who has only used the Agreement to extend their portability while outside Australia.

-Customers who transfer to autonomous may be affected by the former resident provisions if they leave Australia again within 2 years of becoming an Australian resident.
-See Former resident provisions.
+Former resident provisions may affect customers who transfer to autonomous if they leave Australia again within 2 years of becoming an Australian resident.

 Paying customers in Switzerland

-If a customer intends to be outside Australia for less than 12 months, payment will generally continue to their normal Australian bank account every 2 weeks.
-See Delivery of payments to Centrelink customers outside Australia. + Read more ...
+• for less than 12 months, payment will generally continue to their normal Australian bank account every 2 weeks

 Swiss payments